 British cycling team changes name again for Tour de France

-LONDON (AP) -- The cycling team known as Sky when winning six Tour de France titles from 2012-18 got its second name change in 15 months on Wednesday.
+LONDON — The cycling team known as Sky when winning six Tour de France titles from 2012-18 got its second name change in 15 months.

 Sky became Team Ineos before Egan Bernal’s victory in the 2019 race.
 Bernal followed Bradley Wiggins, Chris Froome and Geraint Thomas as winners for the Britain-based team.